read evs field

 |---|---|---|

-| Explode By | Choice: Layer, Material, Cell Set, Lithology | The Explode By options determine what information is used to explode the layers or materials.
+| Explode By | Choice: Layer, Material, Cell Set, Lithology | Determines what information is used to explode the layers or materials.
 Layer and Material are nodal data components that should be present with any hierarchical geologic model.
 The Cell Set option allows you to explode by the Cell Set number.
-The Lithology option is to be used only with Adaptive Indicator Kriged geologic models.
-These models have a cell data component called Lithology which corresponds to integer values assigned to material regions. |
+The Lithology option is to be used only with Adaptive Indicator Kriged geologic models, which have a cell data component called Lithology corresponding to integer values assigned to material regions. |

-| Explode Begins | Integer | Explode Begins determines the first layer or material that will be exploded. |
+| Explode Begins | Integer | Determines the first layer or material that will be exploded. |

-| Explode Ends | Integer | Explode Ends sets the last layer/material which will be exploded.
-This value defaults to -1 which will explode all remaining layers or materials. |
+| Explode Ends | Integer | Sets the last layer or material that will be exploded.
+This value defaults to -1, which explodes all remaining layers or materials. |

-| Cell Sets | Multi-select | The Cell Sets control allows selected cell sets to be turned off in the output. |
+| Cell Sets | Multi-select | Allows selected cell sets to be turned off in the output. |

 File Information